 8 Tips to Get Your Multi Location Business Dominating the Local Results

-For a long time, it was easy for multi location businesses to upload their location data to Google and experience successful local pack rankings without doing much else...oh those were the good old days ;) However, that changed in the summer of 2014 when the Pigeon Update made organic search optimization important for good local rankings.
-Then the most recent (August 2015) shift of local packs from the typical 7 spots to only 3 positions now makes strong organic optimization absolutely critical for local search success.
+For a long time, it was easy for multi location businesses to upload their location data to Google and experience successful local pack rankings without doing much else.
+However, that changed in the summer of 2014 when the Pigeon Update made organic search optimization important for good local rankings.
+Then the August 2015 shift of local packs from the typical 7 spots to only 3 positions made strong organic optimization absolutely critical for local search success.
+It's pretty darn tough these days to earn a spot in a local pack without ranking well organically for the same term(s).

 Can site visitors easily find your store directory regardless of which page they may be on?
-Unfortunately, for a lot of multi location sites, the answer is no. Take a look at the homepage of Sears, for example.
+Unfortunately, for far too many multi location websites, the answer is "No".
+For example, take a look at the homepage of Sears.
 (This is just the part that appears "above the fold".)
 See how long it takes you to find location details.

 When a brand location ranks for a generic search query, like refrigerators for example, searchers are normally sent to the specific page of a location near them.
-But when they search for the brand, like Sears, Google will often deliver them directly to the home page of the website.
-Then, if they want to shop in person rather than online, they'll need to find a way to get to the information they are really looking for.
-Location directories should absolutely have a prominent position in either the site wide header or sidebar rather than being relegated to a link in tiny font, like the one at Sears.com.
+But when they search for the brand itself, like Sears, Google will often deliver them directly to the home page of the website.
+Then, if they want to shop in person rather than o...